Clarifai/old-docs/api-guide/workflows/input_nodes.md

 ### Suppressing the output from nodes

 It is possible to turn the outputs from given nodes in your workflow on and off with the `suppress_output` endpoint.
 This can be helpful when you want to hide outputs for expensive return values like image crops or embedding.
-By default, this endpoint will be on when used, just switch the boolean value to false to turn it off.
+By default, this endpoint will be set to false, meaning that we do not suppress any model's output.

 {% tabs %}
 {% tab title="gRPC Python" %}